Michael Johnson (singer): Career

 Teaming up with Brent Maher and Steve Gibson in Nashville, Tennessee, Johnson created a two-song demo consisting of "Bluer Than Blue" and "Almost Like Being in Love" (the latter song from the Broadway musical Brigadoon).
 EMI America wasted no time in signing him, quickly getting The Michael Johnson Album out in 1978.
 The first single, "Bluer Than Blue", became Johnson's first Top 40 hit, peaking at No. 12 on the Billboard Hot 100 chart in the summer of 1978; the song became a chart-topping single on the Adult Contemporary chart.
 "Almost Like Being in Love" went to No. 91 on the R&B chart while hitting the Top 5 on the AC chart and the Top 40 on the pop chart.

 Johnson recorded five albums in all for EMI and in 1985 moved to RCA Records, where he adopted a contemporary country style that stayed compatible with his soft, mellow leanings.
 He scored five Top Ten country hits from 1986 to 1989, including the chart-toppers "Give Me Wings" and "The Moon Is Still Over Her Shoulder."
 After two country albums on RCA (plus two greatest hits collections), Johnson moved to Atlantic Records in 1991.

 In 1995, the country music group 4 Runner scored a minor hit with the single "Cain's Blood", for which Johnson co-wrote an updated version with Jack Sundrud of Poco.

 Death

-Johnson died at his home in Minneapolis, Minnesota on July 25, 2017, two weeks before what would have been his 73rd birthday.
+Aged 72, Johnson died at his Minneapolis, Minnesota, home on July 25, 2017.